jamesohortle/iterwrite/README.md

 ## Installation

-As yet, `iterwriter` is a GitHub only package.
+As yet, `iterwrite` is a GitHub only package.
 You can still install it directly with pip:

 ```bash
 pip install git+https://github.com/jamesross2/iterwrite.git